Most reliable freezer brands

 Which freezer brand stays fault free longest?

-You’ve told us that when you buy a freezer you think it should last 12 years before developing a fault.
-But our table below shows those freezer brands that stay fault free the longest.
+You’ve told us that when you buy a freezer you think it should last 13 and a half years before developing a fault.
+But our graphic below shows Which? members those freezer brands that stay fault-free longest.

 How freezer brands compare